Lexhunger/Eldra-v2/docs/comms_and_logging.md

 - **Wi-Fi:** Pet pushes logs/state to a home server and polls for queued commands to enqueue locally.

 ## SD and Remote Logging
 All modules call `log_event(level, tag, msg)` rather than raw logging macros.
-Initially this wraps ESP-IDF logging; later it will:
+It keeps an in-RAM ring (last 100 entries) for quick console/HTTP retrieval via `LOGS`.
+Later it will:
 - Write to SD card with timestamps.
 - Optionally mirror to the home server alongside telemetry snapshots.